Published: | Last Updated: December 5, 2023

 Regardless which of the three letters you receive, at the conclusion of the Appeals process, an authorized vendor may contact you to perform an Appeals customer satisfaction survey.
 Your participation is voluntary, and the survey will not ask for personal or financial information of any kind.

 What is the status of my Appeal Request?
 If you have formally submitted a request for an appeal and need to check on the status of your request, we can tell you if your case has been assigned to an Appeals employee and how to contact that employee directly.
 They will be your best contact for all issues related to your case in Appeals.
-You can reach us at 559-233-1267.
-Leave a message with your name, tax ID number, a callback number, and the nature of your request.
+You can reach us at 559-233-1267 (not a toll-free call).
+Leave a message with your name, taxpayer ID number, a callback number, and the nature of your request.
 We'll research the status of the case and return your call within 48 hours.
 If we haven't received your case yet, you won't receive a call back from us.
 If you don't hear back from us or are unsure if your request for an appeal has been forwarded, please directly contact the person with whom you were last involved (examiner or collection officer).
 They will be better equipped to answer your questions with respect to your appeal request.
 For more information on submitting an appeal, please refer to Protests on page 3 of Publication 5 for more information on how to request an administrative appeal.

 The Taxpayer Advocate Service is an independent organization within the IRS that helps taxpayers and protects taxpayers’ rights.
 We can offer you help if your tax problem is causing a financial difficulty, you’ve tried and been unable to resolve your issue with the IRS, or you believe an IRS system, process, or procedure just isn’t working as it should.
 If you qualify for our assistance, which is always free, we will do everything possible to help you.